Balkans 2050: Mirror of a New and Unrecognizable Europe

 Roma people may become the major ethnic group in Romania and Bulgaria – and the same trend is being recorded in Hungary, Slovakia and Serbia – because of the concatenation of several factors: constant discrepancy in the fertility rates among Romas (more than 3 children per woman), Romanians (1,64) and Bulgarians (1,54), higher tendency of working-age natives to emigrate, aging processes, and so on.

-According to eminent Romanian demographer Vasile Gheţău, Roma people are likely to make up 40% of the country’s total population by the mid-century and they could turn into the major ethnic group in the next two decades.
-Over the same period, ethnic Romanians are to decrease numerically and to face a tremendous ageing process – one-third of them are expected to be over-65 in ten years – two factors contributing to make the “ethnic revolution” as inevitable as irreversible.
+According to eminent Romanian demographer Vasile Ghețău, Roma people are likely to make up 40% of the country’s total population by the mid-century and they could turn into the major ethnic group in the next two decades.
+Over the same period, ethnic Romanians are expected to decrease numerically and to face a tremendous ageing process, with one-third of them estimated to be over-65.
+This ensemble of events makes, according to the demographer, the “ethnic revolution” as inevitable as irreversible.

-The same scenario is going to take place in Bulgaria, but faster and even more profoundly due to the difference in population.
-Sofia-based Center for Demographic Policies forecasts a gloomy future for ethnic Bulgarians, destined to be overturned by Romas and Turks by 2050 and to be close to extinction by 2100.
+The same scenario is going to take place in Bulgaria, but at a faster rate.
+Sofia-based Center for Demographic Policies forecasts a gloomy future for ethnic Bulgarians, which seem destined to be overturned by Romas and Turks by 2050 and to be close to extinction by 2100.

 The Geopolitical Challenge

-Demographics is geopolitics, that’s why is of fundamental importance to have awareness of what lies beyond the horizon.
+Demography is destiny, that’s why is of fundamental importance to have awareness of what lies around the corner.
 The disappearance of a country, like Moldova, may encourage regional powers to redirect their agendas elsewhere, but ethnic transitions could attract the attention of forward-thinking players interested in taking advantage of the paradigm shift.

 Something suggests that the vanishing of Balkan peoples is unlikely to make the region more stable.
-In the next future there will be fewer inhabitants, true, but the ethnic – and religious – composition will be much more variegated and heterogeneous, accordingly the already-existing fragmentation and the ever-present tensions along the civilizational fault lines are to grow.
-External players may leverage interethnic divisions to foment clashes, riots and instability that serves their ulterior geopolitical agendas.
+In the next future there will be fewer inhabitants, true, but the ethnic and religious composition will be much more variegated and heterogeneous.
+Accordingly, the already-existing fragmentation and the ever-present tensions along the civilizational fault lines are to grow.
+Non-EU players might leverage on interethnic divisions to foment clashes, riots and instability useful to advance their geopolitical agendas.

 Roma people are increasingly politicized in Hungary and Romania, and their life conditions (segregation, widespread poverty, etc) made them easily exploitable by the Jihadist International as shown by the case of Bulgaria’s Islamist State-loyal Roma community of Pazardzhik.
-Whereas in Budapest and Bucharest the politicization of Roma people is being driven by powerful NGOs, Sofia’s issue with Roma and radical Islam is much more complex and poses a concrete risk in terms of national security.
+Whereas in Budapest and Bucharest the politicization of Roma people is being driven by powerful NGOs, Sofia’s issue with Romas and radical Islam is much more complex and represents an alarming precedent.